NTIA/NRMetricFramework/documentation/ConfidenceIntervals.md

 # MATLAB function `ci_NRpars.m` and `ci_calc.m`

-Note that `ci_NRpars.m` calls `ci_calc.m` to perform calculations. `ci_calc.m` provides a standalone interface.
+Functions `ci_NRpars.m` and `ci_calc.m` implement the algorithms described in [[7]](Publications.md).
+[Python code](ConfidenceIntervalsPython.md) is also available.

 ## Usage

+The goal is to express the precision of a metric using confidence intervals (CI).
+Given a metric and one or more datasets, the following five value are calculated:

+* Ideal CI, calculated with strict criteria
+* Whether the metric is equivalent to a 24 person subjective test, when using ideal CI
+* Practical CI, calculated with less stringent criteria
+* Whether the metric is equivalent to a 15 person subjective test, when using practical CI
+* N, the number of subjects in an ad-hoc assessment or pilot test that is equivalent to the metric

-Let us define ΔM as possible confidence intervals (CI) for an NR metric.
-That is, for the quality of two stimuli to be considered statistically significant, the NR metric values must differ by at least this CI.
+For the quality difference between two stimuli to be considered statistically significant, the NR metric values must differ by at least the chosen CI.
+We recommend Practical CI for most purposes.
+The metric's classification rates are also reported (see details, below).

-Our goal is to compute the value of ΔM that yields the same error rates as a well-designed subjective test that is conducted in a controlled environment; adheres to ITU-R BT.500, ITU-T Rec.
-P.913, or ITU-T Rec.
-P.910; and uses the 5-level absolute category rating (ACR) method.

-* **ideal CI** yields the same error rates as a subjective test with 24 subjects
-* **practical CI** yields the same error rates as a subjective test with 15 subjects

-**Ideal CI** is a larger CI based on very stringent criteria. **Practical CI** is a smaller CI based on somewhat looser criteria.
-This increases the likelihood of errors and correct decisions.
-Both thresholds are justified by lab-to-lab comparisons (e.g., when two labs perform the same subjective test, what is the likelihood that they will reach different conclusions).

 ## Details